uhppoted/uhppoted-codegen/README.md

 ### `generate`

-Generates a native UHPPOTE interface from the languages templates..
+Generates a native UHPPOTE interface from the languages templates.

 Command line: